Why Truck Accidents Are Worse Than Auto Accidents

 Whenever there is a big rig or commercial vehicle accident, there may be more than one insurance company involved.
 Liability in a trucking accident involves the driver, the trucking company (usually, the company owns the truck), the maintenance company, the shipping company (the one who owns the trailer), and possibly others.

 If you are involved in any kind of big rig accident, there are steps you should take to ensure your insurance claim is processed properly and that all parties are included in any future lawsuit.

-- Get the driver’s information, including the name and address of their employer, their operating license number (usually written on the side of the truck), and the plate number of the truck.
+This includes the name and address of their employer.
+Their operating license number (usually written on the side of the truck).
+Plus the plate number of the truck.

 The purpose of all this is to gather everyone who might be responsible for the accident.
 Suppose that you are struck by a big rig that runs through an intersection and T-bones your vehicle.
 The driver was going too fast but also says that the brakes failed.
 Failing brakes are the responsibility of the company and its maintenance crew.
 Then it is discovered that the trailer brakes, which came from the shipping yard in another state, had been leaking hydraulic fluid, and this implicates another maintenance company.
 All this needs to be provided to your attorney.